 The Hovawart is an ancient breed that originated in Germany as a herding dog and then later on became a guard dog.
 Extremely intelligent and alert, the Hovawart likes to be busy and always wants to have a job to do.

-The Hovawart thrives in a family environment and a good choice for first-time owners as it is placid, intelligent and eager to please.
-It develops a strong bond with its owners but could suffer from separation anxiety.
+The Hovawart thrives in a family environment and a good choice for first-time owners as it is calm, loyal, and fun-loving.
+The Hovawart can easily develop a strong bond with his owners but he could suffer from separation anxiety.

 The Hovawart’s numbers once again declined during the Second World War.
-It remains a popular companion breed in its home country because of its even temper and adaptability but it is still considered a rare breed in other parts of the world, including the UK.
-The Hovawart is registered with The Kennel Club under the Working group.
+It remains a popular companion breed in its home country because of its even temper and adaptability, but it is still considered a rare breed in other parts of the world, including the UK.
+The Hovawart is registered with the Kennel Club under the Working Group.

 This handsome dog has relatively low grooming needs as it only requires brushing two to three times a week.
 This becomes more frequent during the spring and autumn when shedding is heavier.
 It is a clean dog that should only be bathed when needed to avoid stripping off natural oils.

 It is also important to maintain good oral hygiene by regular tooth brushing as well as providing your Hovawart with dental chews to remove tartar build-up.
-Also make sure that its ears are clean and nails trimmed.
+Also make sure that its ears are clean and nails are trimmed.

 Are you sure the Hovawart is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

 Still unconvinced that the Hovie is for you?
 Check out other breeds by trying our Pet Finder.